 As you read through these use case themes, you may have noticed a key common thread – the human element.
 AI can amplify and accelerate work across your go-to-market, but it can’t replace the people.
 In fact, you need people more than ever to take the draft, insight, or extra time and use it to drive strategic change with stronger strategy and better decision-making.
 The combination of AI and human empathy, discernment, skill, and creative thinking will help us achieve more than either technology or people could do alone.

 How AI-Driven Sales Enablement Platforms Accelerate Your Sales Team

 At the core of Highspot’s DNA is a relentless commitment to productivity.
-We have continuously delivered sales enablement software and methodology advances with a spark of magic, so our customers can ruggedize their sales reps to close deals and drive revenue in any environment.
+We have continuously delivered sales enablement software and methodology advances with a spark of magic, so our customers can ruggedise their sellers to close deals and drive revenue in any environment.
 Now, with generative AI taking off, that spark is about to become a wildfire.